Al Azhar Mosque. (Image Credit: Mohamed Hakem, via egyptianstreets.com)

 I encourage you to take a few moments to learn about Islam by clicking on the tabs above if you are unfamiliar with this tradition.
 For Muslims, please take some time to learn about the Foundation for Religious Diplomacy and how it prepares people to develop relationships and enter into conversations about our differences in ways that do not compromise our convictions, but which are done in a spirit of peaceful contestation.
 You should also visit the Muslim Chapter’s blog for perspectives and discussion of issues of interest to Muslims.
-In the future, you will also be able to participate in The World Table, a website forum where you will be able to watch as well as take part in conversations with fellow Muslims, as well as those of other religious traditions.

 Finally, if I can be of service to you, your imam, your local mosque or Muslim group, please do not hesitate to get in contact with me.

 FRD Sunni Muslim Chapter Custodian